 Result: Scientific analysis and a report of findings, along with expert testimony via deposition, demonstrated that the manufacturer had sold a defective product to the plaintiff, and that the defect was the cause of the injury.
 The case settled prior to going to trial.

-For additional information, please contact Dr. Kenneth H. Brown, Chemical Expert with DJS Associates, at: experts@forensicDJS.com.Case Studies
+For additional information, please contact Dr. Kenneth H. Brown, Chemical Expert with DJS Associates, at: experts@forensicDJS.com.Categories: Case Studies